 4.9.5 Time Within Which CA Must Process the Revocation Request

-Revocation is effectuated within a maximum of four hours after receipt of a request as specified in section 4.9.3.
-The revocation status service is updated after revocation.
+Revocation is effectuated within a maximum of four hours after receipt of an authenticated request for revocation as specified in section 4.9.3.
+The revocation status service is updated within four hours after an authenticated revocation request.